harilvfs/archscript/README.md

 ```
 <br>

-<strong>*If you find this project helpful, please consider giving it a star ⭐ to show your support!* </strong>
+<strong>*If you find this helpful, please consider giving it a star ⭐ to show your support!* </strong>